-There is a recognized need for collaboration and coordination of FCFS and CLWRR programs and project initiatives adjacent and near local governments, First Nation communities, and supporting critical infrastructure.
-Integrated fuel management planning led by the MOF provides the forum for this collaboration and coordination, and the CWRC's led by local governments and First Nations provide the forum for this to occur for all FS activities.
+There is a recognized need for collaboration and coordination of FCFS and CLWRR streams and project initiatives adjacent and near local governments, First Nation communities, and supporting critical infrastructure.
+Integrated fuel management planning along with CLWRR WUI WRR Plans (Tactical Plans) led by the MOF/BC Parks and Mountain Resorts provides the forum for this collaboration and coordination.
+The led by local governments and First Nations provide the forum for this to occur for all FS activities.